velicast/dress-graph/docs/theory/equation.md

 The numerator sums over every common neighbor \(x\) of \(u\) and \(v\) (including self-loops), adding the weighted similarities that \(u\) and \(v\) each have with \(x\).
-The denominator normalizes by the geometric mean of the two node norms, ensuring the result is bounded.
+The denominator normalizes by the geometric mean of the two vertex norms, ensuring the result is bounded.
 In the unweighted case the fixed point satisfies $d^* \in [0, 2]$; with non-uniform edge weights values may exceed 2 (see [Properties – Boundedness](properties.md#boundedness)).